elabit/robotmk-bridge-plugin/README.md

 ## About

-Robotmk-Bridge is an agent plugin designed as a universal interface between any testing tool, Robotmk, and ultimately your Checkmk monitoring system.
+Robotmk-Bridge is a agent plugin designed as a universal interface between any testing tool, Robotmk, and ultimately your Checkmk monitoring system.

 It can be configured completely from Checkmk (Bakery rule) by setting paths from where the plugin should read test results.